Download Careers360 App

 Evolution by Stages: Definition and Examples

-The 7 stages of human evolution trace evolution from early ancestors to modern man.
+The stages of human evolution trace evolution from early ancestors to modern man.
+Human Evolution started millions of years ago.
+It started with ape-like ancestors.
 These stages of human evolution show key developments such as bipedalism, tool use, and cultural growth.
-From Dryopithecus to Homo sapiens sapiens, the human evolution chart shows maps of the evolution of man and its origins and evolution.
-This is one of the important topics of evolution in Biology.
+From Dryopithecus to Homo sapiens sapiens, the human evolution chart shows the origins and evolution of man.
+Each stage shows the early evolution of man.

 This Story also Contains